'Cowards die many times before their deaths; the valiant never taste of death but once.'—William Shakespeare

 -Cutting from the London Gazette 15 March 1891,

-The press was in the front door of the building of our headquarters, and they were more riled up with the new murders that occurred yesterday.
+The press was in the front door of the building of the headquarters of the London Metropolitan Police, and they were more riled up with the new murders that occurred the day before.
 Extreme tension and anxiety were consuming the city, in a frantic frenzy.

 There were appeals and demands on the Metropolitan Police to find the culprits, since they were now killing worthy aristocrats and had expanded their killing spree to other known areas of the city.
 This was intolerable and unacceptable to the queen and the English politicians, who had urged the queen to forget her discretion in the matter, and to be more involved in the case.
 I spoke to Harrison at once, and asked him, if Mr Craddock had left the whole night afterwards, and his response was no, he had spent the entire night in his hotel, with the rest of the cast.

 The notion that the killers were various compelled me, to return to the theatre and inspect the names of the rest of the cast members of the play, to see if there were any American or French members.
 After a thorough search in the list of names I was given, by the dramaturge of the theatre, I found two particular names that had arrested my attention.

 The first was a Mr Edwin Beaumont, and the second was Mr Robert Bonnaire.
 I was told then by this individual that Beaumont was from New Orleans and Bonnaire from Paris.
 I was fortunate to find the young American Mr Beaumont in the foyer.